stolsvik/mats/README.md

 public class Test_SimplestSendReceive extends AMatsTest {
     @Before
     public void setupTerminator() {
-        matsRule.getMatsFactory().terminator(TERMINATOR, DataTO.class, StateTO.class,
+        // A "Terminator" is a service which does not reply, i.e. it "consumes" any incoming messages.
+        // However, in this test, it countdowns the test-latch, so that the main test thread can assert. matsRule.getMatsFactory().terminator(TERMINATOR, DataTO.class, StateTO.class,
                 (context, dto, sto) -> {
                     log.debug("TERMINATOR MatsTrace:\n" + context.getTrace());